FAQ’s About In-Home Mobile Veterinary Cat and Dog Euthanasia

 How much does a home euthanasia cost and what methods of payment do you accept?

 Please contact us regarding fees.
 Payment can be made by cash, check, VISA, Mastercard, Discover, American Express or Paypal.
+Payment may be done at the time the appointment is made, or when the veterinarian arrives.

 What days and hours are available for appointments?